calliope-project/calliope/doc/user/develop.rst

    $ git clone https://github.com/calliope-project/calliope

-Then install all development requirements for Calliope into a new environment, calling it e.g. ``calliope_dev``:
+Then install all development requirements for Calliope into a new environment, calling it e.g. ``calliope_dev``, followed by installing Calliope itself as an editable installation with pip:

   .. code-block:: fishshell